Western Riding Program

 For more than 30-years, The University of Findlay has set the standard for excellence in western equestrian studies.
 Students begin caring for and riding horses in their very first year with five days of assigned time at the barn each week.

-Customer relations skills are emphasized, as well as the production of a horse that is easily ridden by an owner or prospective buyer.
+Students extensively cover customer relation skills in every area of our western riding program, as well as the production of a horse that is easily ridden by an owner or prospective buyer.

 Students are encouraged to carry a second major or minor to expand their marketability in the equine industry.
 Some popular choices are: Spanish, Computer Science, Marketing, International Business, and Journalism.